lms4w/githubTrainingPH/NextSteps.md

 Next steps

-# Heading 1

-_Italics_
-**Bold**

 1. Experiment with branching
-2. Try MarkDown
+2. Try Markdown

+* # Heading 1

+* _Italics_
+* **Bold**

-3. Merge your branch with the master
+3. Create a new branch, then merge it with the master

-* Explore different approaches to branching

-To make headings display properly, you need to ensure there is a space between the pound sign and the text.
-So attention to detail is key.
+NB: To make headings display properly, you need to ensure there is a space between the pound sign and the text.